LEC: Linear Expectation Constraints for Selection-Conditioned Risk Control in Selective Prediction and Routing Systems: Experiments

+\textbf{Evaluation Metrics.} Following previous evaluation protocols~\citep{jung2025trust,wang2025coin}, we evaluate the statistical validity of \texttt{LEC} by verifying that the empirical error rate among accepted predictions does not exceed the target risk level.
+Our theoretical target is the selection-conditioned error rate,

+In the experimental figures, the y-axis label ``FDR'' is retained as a compact plotting shorthand for the observed false-discovery proportion among accepted predictions:

+This empirical quantity is utilized only to summarize test-time performance and serves as a plug-in estimate of the selection-conditioned error rate controlled by our theory.
+Throughout the paper, all theoretical guarantees are stated in terms of selection-conditioned error control.
+We further assess power, defined as the proportion of aligned test predictions accepted by the method among all aligned predictions.
+In two-model routing, we additionally report the allocation ratio of accepted samples across the two models.

+\textbf{Baselines.} \textit{1) Single-model:} We consider UCB-based methods that control the accepted error rate by computing UCBs on the system risk from calibration data.
+Specifically, we implement two variants: \texttt{UCB-HFD}, which derives the UCB using Hoeffding's inequality~\citep{hoeffding1963probability}, and \texttt{UCB-CLP}, which adopts the exact Clopper--Pearson interval.
+These two variants abstract the core confidence-bound-based risk control mechanism used in prior single-model methods such as COIN~\citep{wang2025coin}. \textit{2) Two-model routing:} We extend the UCB-based approach to the routing setting by applying the same confidence-bound-based risk control to the system-level selection and error indicators.
+We consider \texttt{UCB-CLP-Routing}, corresponding to the cascaded judge in \citet{jung2025trust}, as well as \texttt{UCB-HFD-Routing}, which replaces the Clopper-Pearson bound with Hoeffding's inequality for a distribution-free variant.
+We do not consider routing with more than two models, as it only increases the number of threshold parameters and leads to nested threshold searches during calibration, without altering the formulation or its statistical guarantees.

+\textbf{Alignment Criteria.} We use sentence similarity~\citep{reimers2019sentence} with a 0.6 threshold to decide whether the model's answer is aligned with the ground truth in the admission function $A$ by default.
+We also use bi-entailment~\citep{kuhn2023semantic} and LLM-as-a-Judge~\citep{zhang2024vl}.

-\textbf{Uncertainty Methods.} In closed-ended QA tasks, we estimate uncertainty scores by computing the predictive entropy (PE)~\citep{kadavath2022language}.
-We utilize the softmax output of model logits by default.
-If model internal information is inaccessible, we sample multiple answers and use sampling frequency to approximate the generative probability~\citep{wang-etal-2025-sconu}.
-In open-ended QA tasks, we focus on black-box scenarios and compute the semantic entropy (SE)~\citep{farquhar2024detecting} by default.
-Moreover, we also consider the sum of eigenvalues of the graph laplacian (EigV), degree matrix (Deg), and eccentricity (Ecc)~\citep{lin2024generating}.
+\textbf{Uncertainty Estimator $\mathcal{U}$.} In closed-ended QA and VQA, we estimate uncertainty scores by computing the predictive entropy (PE)~\citep{kadavath2022language}.
+We use the softmax output of model logits by default.
+We also generate multiple answers per input and employ sampling frequency as the generative probability~\citep{wang-etal-2025-sconu}.
+In open-ended QA and VQA, we compute the black-box semantic entropy (SE)~\citep{farquhar2024detecting} by default.
+Moreover, we use the sum of eigenvalues of the graph laplacian (EigV), degree matrix (Deg), and eccentricity (Ecc)~\citep{lin2024generating}.
+We also consider the length-normalized PE~\citep{malinin2021uncertainty} of the model's output itself (SELF).

-\textbf{Alignment Criteria.} We use sentence similarity~\citep{reimers2019sentence} with a 0.6 threshold to evaluate whether the model's answer is aligned with the ground truth in the admission function $A$ by default.
-Following prior work~\citep{lin2024generating}, we also consider bi-entailment~\citep{kuhn2023semantic}.
-Moreover, if the utilized UQ method involves semantic clustering, we use a consistent criterion to evaluate whether the sampled answers are semantically equivalent.